naohiro701/naohiro701/README.md

 Lives in Sendai, originally from Yokohama.

-Currently enrolled in master's program at Tohoku University Graduate School.
+Currently enrolled in master's program at Tohoku University.

 <!--